docarray/docarray/docs/advanced/document-store/weaviate.md

 | `Equal`           | Equal to               | `==`                       |
 | `NotEqual`        | Not equal to           | `!=`                       |

- filters can be constructing following the guidelines provided in [the weaviate documentation](https://weaviate.io/developers/weaviate/current/graphql-references/filters.html).
+Filters can be constructed following the guidelines provided in  [the weaviate documentation](https://weaviate.io/developers/weaviate/current/graphql-references/filters.html).

 ### Example of `.find` with a filter